hupkit/hupkit/docs/config.md

 A list of paths (relative to repository root, *no patterns*) and the value, either a 'push url' or an array with following options `['url' => 'push url', 'sync-tags' => false]`.

 **Note:** Missing directories are ignored with a warning.
-In Hubkit v2.0 this behavior is bound to change.
+In HuPKit v2.0 this behavior is bound to change.

 ```php
 // ...
 At config path `repositories.[github.com].[organization/repository-name].[branch-name]`